 Public art is one way that BART can ensure TOD projects reflect the unique character of the surrounding communities.
 Many cities within BART's jurisdiction require that a minimum percentage of the construction cost of new development be allocated to pay for public art.
-Where a locality does not already stipulate such a requirement, BART will, as part of its own forthcoming Public Art Master Plan, require that a developer allocate one percent of the construction cost of TOD Projects on BART property to incorporate public art into the station area.
-The Public Art Master Plan will provide guidance on how to incorporate this requirement within a project, upon its completion in 2017.
+Where a locality does not already stipulate such a requirement, BART will, as part of its own forthcoming Public Art Master Plan, require that a developer allocate a specific percent of the construction cost of TOD Projects on BART property to incorporate public art into the station area.
+BART's Art Program Manager will work with the developer and the city to establish a plan for incorporation of public art.
+The Public Art Master Plan will provide additional guidance on how to incorporate this requirement within a project, upon its completion in 2017.